Содержание

 This will force the sort command to get its input

-from the contents of filelist.txt
+from the contents of filelist.txt.
+The result is

 shown on the screen.
 Of course, you can also write the result into